Water-Melon/Melang/docs/lib/msgqueue.md

 ### Message Queue

 This document introduces a set of functions about message queue.
-Message queue is only working in a coroutine group in the same thread.
+Message queue is only working on a coroutine group in the same thread.

 There are two kinds of message: queue message and topic message.

 Melang supports many coroutines to listen the same queue.
-If message is a queue message, only one coroutine can get this message.
-If is topic message, every subscribed coroutine can receive this message.
+If a message is a queue message, only one coroutine can obtain this message.
+If it is a topic message, every subscribed coroutine can obtain this message.